mvolkmann/blog/src/swift.md

 It's not clear why Swift doesn't allow any `init` method to do this.
 Congratulations Swift for having what may be the longest keyword in any programming language!

+Deinitializers are methods named `deinit` that can perform cleanup when an instance is destroyed.

 ## Access Specifiers